Forum for Equality Louisiana v. Barfield

 In Re Costanza and Brewer

-Private lawyers have filed a lawsuit in state court on behalf of one same-sex couple seeking to have their marriage respected by the state of Louisiana.
+Private lawyers filed a lawsuit in state court on behalf of one same-sex couple seeking to have their marriage respected by the state of Louisiana and the ability for one mother to legally adopt her son.
 Judge Edward B. Broussard ruled against the couple on July 26, 2013, and the case is now being appealed.

 The plaintiffs are Angela Marie Costanza and Chastity Shanelle Brewer, who live in Lafayette, Louisiana and had legally married in California.